When it comes to reporting your searches in Cochrane systematic reviews, the following resources are useful.

 - The full PRESS review form, containing sections for the searcher and the reviewer

-The Cochrane Long Term Conditions and Ageing 2 Network have been conducting a pilot peer review project during 2018.
+The Cochrane Muscloskeletal, Oral, Skin and Sensory (MOSS) Network have been conducting a pilot peer review project during 2018.
 A report on the pilot is available to download.